 The thing about delivery is, you pick up the food from the restaurant, then take it to the customer, rinse and repeat.

-If you've been dying to find the time to learn how to do the next great thing in your life, or even just to finish that novel, drive time can be perfect for you.
+If you've been dying to find the time to learn how to do the next great thing in your life, drive time can be perfect for you.
 The opportunities and resources that you can listen to while out on deliveries are virtually endless.

 Is being a delivery driver worth it for you?